 Those butterflies in your stomach actually hold some scientific truth.

-We’ve all experienced them… Those nervous feelings in our guts before a stressful event, like an exam or job interview.
-Or maybe even that love feeling....
-Does warm and fuzzy resonate?
+We’ve all experienced them… those nervous feelings in our guts before a presentation, an exam, or starting a new job...
+Maybe you even feel that warm fuzzy feeling in your belly when think love.

-This ‘fight or flight’ response is regulated through the autonomic nervous system, which is a complex network of nerves that extend from the brain to all the major organs within the body, including the gut.
+This ‘fight or flight’ response is regulated through the autonomic nervous system – a complex network of nerves that extend from the brain to all the major organs of the body, including the gut.

 The body’s 2nd brain